 - Combine the cooked rice with 1 ½ cups of the milk, sugar, and salt in a medium saucepan over medium heat.
 Cook and stir for about 15 minutes, until the mixture starts to thicken slightly and become creamy.

 - In a separate bowl, whisk the egg with the remaining milk.
 Gradually whisk 1 cup of the hot rice and milk into the egg mixture to temper the egg.
 Add the tempered egg mixture to the pan with the hot rice and milk, stirring to combine.
-Stir in the raisins, cinnamon, and nutmeg.
+Stir in the raisins if using, cinnamon, and nutmeg.

 - Continue to cook for another 2 minutes, stirring constantly, until thickened.
 Remove from heat and stir in the butter and vanilla.

 - Serve warm, at room temperature, or chill and serve cold.
 For an extra creamy version, mix 1 cup of sweetened whipped cream into the chilled rice pudding.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.